 Using these cloths eliminates the need for cleaners and also means we aren’t using paper towels making it more environmentally friendly.

-I haven’t read the ingredients in their spray cleaners to know if they contain palm oil.
+I haven’t read the ingredients in their spray cleaners to know if they contain palm oil derivatives.
 However, we love the cloths because we don’t need them.

 At some point, I hope to get the Norwex floor mopping system, EnviroWand, Optic Scarves, and their entry rugs.

 In the meantime, we are using a Swiffer floor sweeper — but not the Swiffers.
 We aren’t sure what’s in them.
 We wrap a damp microfiber cloth around the Swiffer sweeper base, and use it for our floors.